-- " TCC project area: The neighborhood boundary identified by the TCC grantees in which all TCC investments will be located.
-In some cases, a cluster of census tracts that have more than 10% area overlap with the TCC project boundary area will be used for indicator tracking purposes instead of the actual project boundary.
-This is the case for all indicators that rely on American Community Survey (ACS) data, which cannot reliably be apportioned to fit the actual TCC project boundary area.
-See Appendix 4, page 79, for a list of census tracts that will be used as a proxy for Ontario's TCC project boundary area. - " TCC control sites: A cluster of census tracts that match TCC census tracts along a number of dimensions (e.g., demographics, climate, pollution burden, etc.) but that did not receive TCC investment.
-Collecting before and after data for the control sites will help control for external forces that may also be acting on indicators of interest within TCC sites.
-See Appendix 5, page 80, for a list of census tracts that will be used as control sites for evaluating the impacts of TCC investment in Ontario. - " County: The county in which TCC sites are located (San Bernardino County for Ontario).
-County-scale measurements are helpful for understanding the degree to which TCC investments are addressing social equity concerns at a regional scale. - " State: The state in which TCC sites are located (California).
-Like county-scale measurements, statewide measurements are helpful for understanding the degree to which TCC investments are addressing social equity concerns, but at a broader scale.
+- " TCC project area: The neighborhood boundary identified by the TCC grantees in which all TCC investments are to be located.
+In some cases, a cluster of census tracts that have more than 10% area overlap with the TCC project area boundary will be used for indicator tracking purposes instead of the actual project area boundary.
+This is the case for all indicators that rely on American Community Survey (ACS) data, which cannot reliably be apportioned to fit the actual TCC project area boundary.
+See Appendix 4, page 84, for a list of census tracts that the LCI evaluation team selected as a proxy for Ontario's TCC project area boundary. - " TCC control sites: A cluster of census tracts that match TCC census tracts along a number of dimensions (e.g., demographics, climate, pollution burden, etc.) but that did not receive TCC investment.
+Collecting before-and-after data for the control sites helps control for external forces that may also be acting on indicators of interest within TCC sites.
+See Appendix 5, page 85, for a list of census tracts that the LCI evaluation team selected as control sites for evaluating the impacts of TCC investment in Ontario. - " County: The county in which TCC sites are located (i.e., San Bernardino County for Ontario).
+County-scale measurements are helpful for understanding the degree to which TCC investments are addressing social equity indicators (e.g., income, employment, housing costs, etc.) at a regional scale.
+If, for example, employment slightly increases within TCC sites but a much greater increase is observed regionally, then the economic gap